Palace of the Count of Flanders

 The Palace of the Count of Flanders (Palais du Comte de Flandre; Paleis van de Graaf van Vlaanderen) is a neoclassical palace in Brussels, Belgium.
 It was originally built between 1776 and 1781 for Countess Brigitte of Tirimont-Templeuve, though it was heavily expanded in the 19th century.
 Nowadays, it houses the Court of Audit of Belgium.

 The palace is situated on the Rue de la Régence/Regentschapsstraat in the Royal Quarter (eastern part of Brussels' city centre), opposite the Royal Museums of Fine Arts of Belgium, and not far from the Place Royale/Koningsplein and the Mont des Arts/Kunstberg.
-This area is served by Brussels-Central railway station, as well as by the metro stations Parc/Park (on lines 1 and 5) and Trône/Troon (on lines 2 and 6).

 History

 Early history

 The elegant neoclassical residence was designed by the French architect Gilles-Barnabé Guimard and built between 1776 and 1781.
-This building was originally one of eight pavilions intended to structure the Place Royale/Koningsplein, known as the Hôtel de Templeuve, and was to serve as the private mansion of Countess Brigitte of Tirimont-Templeuve (born Scockaert de Tirimont, family of which she was the last survivor), who agreed to her old town house demolished and rebuilt in accordance with the project of the new square.
+This building was originally one of eight pavilions intended to structure the Place Royale/Koningsplein, known as the Hôtel de Templeuve, and was to serve as the private mansion of Countess Brigitte of Tirimont-Templeuve (born Scockaert de Tirimont, family of which she was the last survivor), who agreed to have her old town house demolished and rebuilt in accordance with the project of the new square.

-After the death of the Countess, her son-in-law, Marquis Paul Arconati-Visconti, the City of Brussels' then-mayor, came into possession of the building, before his nephew, Marquis Joseph Arconati, inherited it in turn.
+After the Countess' death, her son-in-law, Marquis Paul Arconati-Visconti, the City of Brussels' then-mayor, came into possession of the building, before his nephew, Marquis Joseph Arconati, inherited it in turn.
 Joseph Arconati sold the palace in 1834 to the city, who put it to various uses.
 From 1834 to 1839, it housed the Ministry of War, then the politician Charles-Ghislain Vilain XIIII lived there, and finally the Royal Athenaeum of Brussels occupied the building from 1861 to 1865.

 Later usage and renovation

 The palace owes its current name to Prince Philippe, Count of Flanders, third son of King Leopold I and brother of King Leopold II, who bought the residence in 1866, and moved there in May 1868, after his marriage to Princess Marie of Hohenzollern-Sigmaringen.

-The expansion of the initial building, which included seven bays facing the Place Royale (the main entrance was there) and three facing the current Rue de la Régence/Regentschapsstraat, spanned from 1866 to 1890.
+The expansion of the initial building, which included seven bays facing the Place Royale (where the main entrance was located) and three facing the current Rue de la Régence/Regentschapsstraat, spanned from 1866 to 1890.
 According to the plans of the architects Gustave Saintenoy and Clément Parent, two perpendicular wings were added to thus form a palace on a U-shaped plan.
-It features a small inner garden, which leads to the cour d'honneur (main courtyard) enclosed by a gate.
-Saintenoy also designed the Great Ball Room, but unfortunately this fine room was destroyed in 1921.
+It features a small inner garden, which leads to the cour d'honneur (main courtyard), enclosed by a gate.
+Saintenoy also designed the Great Ball Room, but this room was destroyed in 1921.

 Following the completion of the renovations, the new Count and Countess made it their family home.
 It was in this palace that Prince Albert (the future King Albert I) was born on 8 April 1875, and his brother, Prince Baudouin, died there on 23 January 1891.